Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 else std::cout << "[+] Successfully restarted the WinDefend service!\n";
 ```

-The only thing different from when we started TrustedInstaller is that we first have to stop the service using the ControlService API (by passing the SERVICE\_CONTROL\_STOP control code) and then start it back using StartServiceW once again.
-Once Defender's restarted, the lock on WdFilter is released and we can call NtUnloadDriver on it:
+The only thing different from when we started TrustedInstaller's service is that we first have to stop the service using the `ControlService` API (by passing the `SERVICE_CONTROL_STOP` control code) and then start it back using `StartServiceW` once again.
+Once Defender's restarted, the lock on WdFilter is released and we can call `NtUnloadDriver` on it:

 ```C++
 UNICODE_STRING wdfilterDrivServ;